django/deps/final/0005-improved-middleware.rst

 middleware; see below.)

-This specification already encompasses the full functionality of ``process_request``, ``process_response``, and ``process_exception`` (with some differences in short-circuiting behavior discussed below under "Backwards Compatibility").
+This specification already encompasses the full functionality of ``process_request`` and ``process_response`` (with some differences in short-circuiting behavior discussed below under "Backwards Compatibility").
 It also allows more powerful idioms that aren't currently possible, like wrapping the call to ``get_response`` in a context manager (e.g. ``transaction.atomic``) or in a ``try/finally`` block.

 View and template-response middleware
 -------------------------------------

-This DEP does not propose to change the implementation of view middleware or template-response middleware.
+This DEP does not propose to change the implementation of view middleware, exception middleware, or template-response middleware.
 These are single-point hooks, not wrappers, and don't suffer from the same in/out balancing issues.
-A middleware that wishes to implement one or both of these hooks should be implemented in the class style, and should implement ``process_view`` and/or ``process_template_response`` methods, exactly as it would today.
+A middleware that wishes to implement one or both of these hooks should be implemented in the class style, and should implement ``process_view``, ``process_exception``, and/or ``process_template_response`` methods, exactly as it would today.

 Changes in short-circuiting semantics